averykhoo/regex-datetime/README.md

 #   regex-datetime
 *   use regex (`re`) and `dateutil` to find datetimes in text
-*   you almost certainly want to use a real library like `ctparse` or `dateparser` instead
+*   you almost certainly want to use a real library function like `ctparse` or `dateparser.search.search_dates` instead
 *   does not support date ranges (e.g. "12-15 May 2021")
 *   does not support time ranges (e.g. "1200-1530pm")
 *   does not support month-only references (e.g. "March 2019")